The term paper should have been handed in in the semester before last...

 Workshop leader: Doris Moormann

-In the Mindfulness taster workshop, we take time together to pause and approach the topic of mindfulness on different levels.
+In the short mindfulness workshop, we take time together to pause and approach the topic of mindfulness on different levels.
 The workshop includes a mixture of theoretical input and practical exercises and is aimed at students who are not yet very familiar with the topic of mindfulness and students who want to refresh their existing knowledge/experience.
 The aim is, among other things, to get to know the mindful attitude, to train one's own perception and to test the mindful handling of stressful situations.

 The two-part workshop is usually held once a semester and takes place on the campus of the University of Bremen.
 If you are interested, please contact our office in person or by telephone during office hours.